 After a little research of additional queries, we have optimized our page and added the needed keywords.
 What was the result?
 We received more impressions, more clicks, and more new users.
 Moreover, the average position of the main keyword has grown too!

 Guide on how to research keywords for your SEO strategy

 STEP 1.
 Niche analysis.
-The first step of your seo strategy is analyzing the field.
+The first step of your SEO website strategy is analyzing the field.
 Learn about some latest trends, upcoming changes, and future perspectives.
 Collect as much information as possible to detect the gaps.